Shenyang Liaoning, China Travel Guide

 The Hun River flows through Shenyang but is not a major route for passenger transportation.

 Shenyang offers an efficient public transportation system, making it easy to navigate the city.
-The Metro is modern, efficient, and clean, recommended for tourists as a result of its speed and coverage.
+The Metro is modern, efficient, and sanitary, recommended for tourists as a result of its speed and coverage.
 An extensive bus network includes the entire city, generally cheaper but slower due to traffic.

-You can get single-ride tickets at metro stations or use a smart card (Shenyang Tong card).
+You can be single-ride tickets at metro stations or use a smart card (Shenyang Tong card).
 A quick response code payment with Alipay or WeChat Pay is also available.
 Download a Shenyang Metro map app or use Baidu Maps for real-time directions.

 Metro: 06:00 to 22:30/23:00.
 Buses vary by route, usually 05:30 to 21:00.